-There was a scene and crowds of people, most of them Madeirans, sitting in a circle around it.
+There was a large scene and crowds of people, most of them Madeirans, sitting in a circle around it.
 For some reason long rows of pieces of cake were being laid on the table.

-That was the Kings’ cake that each of us got a piece of, together with a little glass of wine.
-But before the cake there was going to be singing performances.
+It turned out that it was the Kings’ cake that each of us got a piece of, together with a little glass of wine.
+But before the cake there was going to be a lot of singing.

-Cantar os Reis is a Madeiran tradition, one of the oldest and most popular traditions of the island.
+Cantar os Reis is a Madeira tradition, one of the oldest and most popular traditions of the island.
+What is is about?

-On the evening of January 5 Madeirans in all villages go door to door and sing traditional songs that only belong to this occasion.
-This happens in all Portugal and most of all in Madeira and this means the end of Christmas.
+On the evening of January 5 Madeirans in all villages throughout the island go door to door and sing traditional songs that only belong to this specific occasion.
+This happens in all Portugal but most of all in Madeira and Cantar os Reis means the end of Christmas.

-These are the three kings Melchor, Gaspar and Baltasar and of course they were present in their own party.
+These are the three kings Melchor, Gaspar and Baltasar and of course they are present in their own party.

-Cantar os Reis in a big thing in all Madeira and this was the biggest of them all.
-Groups from each village came to Funchal and sang their carols and at the end they all sang together.
+Cantar os Reis is a big thing in all Madeira and we happened to find its biggest occasion.
+Groups from each village come to Funchal and sing their carols and at the end they all sing together.

-We were happy to be able to participate in Cantar os Reis.
-Cantar os Reis and the Christmas season is only one of the many festivals Madeira offers round the year.
+We were so lucky to be able to participate in Cantar os Reis.
+But Cantar os Reis and the Christmas season is only one of the many festivals Madeira offers round the year.

-In the spring they have the carnival and the flower festival and in the autumn wine festivals, and much more, look at the photo.
-If any of these festivals take place at the time you’re visiting, join it and you will get to know local people and learn about local life in Madeira.
+In the spring the Madeirans have the carnival and the flower festival and in the autumn comes the wine festival and there is much more, look at the photo.
+If any of these festivals happens to take place at the time you’re visiting, join it and you will get to know local people and learn about local life in Madeira.

 But for us, no more festivals tonight.
-We had a late dinner and walked back to our hotel and enjoyed the magnific evening lights of Funchal.
+We had a super late dinner and walked back to our hotel – and enjoyed the magic evening lights of Funchal.
 In winter they have this kind of lights everywhere:

-Look at these lights outside the Cathedral Sé, in the trees of all the main avenues and in our hotel, both inside and out!
+Look at these lights outside the Cathedral Sé, in the trees of the main avenues and in our Funchal hotel!

 More on Madeira Travel

-For more information on Madeira check out the official website of Madeira Tourism:
+For more information on Madeira you can also check out the official website of Madeira Tourism: